grafbase/grafbase/common/parser/docs/002-one-to-many.md

 input UserUpdateInput {
   firstname: String!
   lastname: String!
-  post_published: [UserUpdateInputPostPublished]
+  postsPublished: [UserUpdateInputPostPublished]
 }

 input UserUpdateInputPostPublished {
   create: UserInputPostPublishedPost
-  connect: ID
+  link: ID
 }

 input UserUpdateInput {
   firstname: String
   lastname: String
-  post_published: UserUpdateInputPostPublished
+  postsPublished: UserUpdateInputPostPublished
 }

 type Mutation {
-  updateUser(input: UserUpdateInput): UpdateUserPayload
+  userUpdate(input: UserUpdateInput): UserUpdatePayload
 }
 ```

-When you connect `User` to `Post` it will fail as a Post is already linked to an
+When you link `User` to `Post` it will fail as a Post is already linked to an
 user and a `Post` can only have one `User`.

-#### Disconnect
+#### Unlink

-When you want to disconnect a `Post` from a `User` it means we will be removing
+When you want to unlink a `Post` from a `User` it means we will be removing
 the link between a `User` to a `Post` but also the link from the `Post` to the
 `User`.